In Vue.js, a directive is a special attribute added to an HTML element to apply specific behavior.

 <div v-cloak>{{ message }}</div>

-In general, these are advanced directives.
-They are much less common than the previous ones (at first, don’t worry too much about them).
+In general, these are advanced-use directives.
+They are much less frequent than the previous ones (don’t worry too much about them at first).